Supriyo-Mandal/Homeverse-A-Responsive-Real-Estate-website/README.md

   <h2 align="center">Homeverse - Real estate website</h2>

-  Homeverse is fully responsive Real estate website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Successfully created which is a user-friendly and responsive real estate website that allows users to search for properties, view property details, and connect with real estate agents.
+The website aims to provide an intuitive and seamless experience for both property buyers and sellers. <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

-  <a href="https://codewithsadee.github.io/homeverse/"><strong>➥ Live Demo</strong></a>

 </div>